 People are subject to both the dichotomy logical fallacy and the familiarity cognitive bias.
 As such, our brains naturally summarize complex topics into binary (good or bad) categories.
+Our brains are notoriously bad at taking an outside-in view necessary for robust understanding provided by statistics.
+Our brains are more likely to rely on individual inside-out stories like Bhopal.
 Since chemicals are both unfamiliar and seem complex, we tend to prejudge them in the unfamiliar "bad" category.

 In the context of useful chemical tools for the yard, besides water, allow me to suggest others.
 The general chemical category is called weed killers (WK).
 Weed killers can be segmented into a couple of helpful categories:

 Selective - A WK that kills lawn weeds but does not kill the desired lawn grass.
-Please see the note for my favorite selective WKs.
-(2)
+Please see the note for my favorite selective WKs. [ii]

 Non-selective - A WK that kills all or most plant material.
 In particular, I am thinking of the complex chemical "glyphosate," with the street name Roundup.

 You may have heard that Roundup has been linked to cancer.
 Here, the evidence is mixed.
 There is some evidence to suggest a correlation, but not a causal link to some cancers including non-Hodgkin lymphoma (NHL).
-In general, these correlations were found only at very high concentrations. (like people that had high contact exposure to Roundup.)
+In general, these correlations were found only at very high concentrations, like people that had high contact exposure to Roundup.
+Think of insufficiently protected workers spraying Roundup from tanker trucks on large commercial farms.
 Also, some studies have shown no or weak evidence of NHL.
 In particular, a large 2018 study published by the Journal of the National Institute of Health showed no causal link to cancer.
 As a comparative frame of reference, according to WebMD, other potential cancer-causing agents include a) pollution, b) processed meat, c) alcohol, and d) ultraviolet rays.
 The point is - familiar activities like a) walking down a city street, b) eating bacon, c) drinking a beer, and d) being outside - seem less dangerous because they are familiar.
 Becoming more familiar with chemicals will help you safely get the most from them.

 The glyphosate chemical formula is: